JV-Amorim/simple-genetic-algorithm/README.md

 A simple genetic algorithm where a population evolves.
 [Read more about genetic algorithms](https://en.wikipedia.org/wiki/Genetic_algorithm).

-The main file in this repository is `genetic-algorithm.ts`.
+The main file in this repository is [genetic-algorithm.ts](./genetic-algorithm.ts).
 All the logic about the genetic algorithm must be read from it.

 ![Result Chart](./result-chart.png)